vaiibhavgupta/udacity-data-scientist-nanodegree/project_data_science_blogpost/readme.md

 1. [calendar data](https://www.kaggle.com/airbnb/boston?select=calendar.csv)
     - Dataset contains the price and availability of all the listings in Boston on a daily level between Sept 6, 2016 to Sept 5, 2017.
 2. [listings data](https://www.kaggle.com/airbnb/boston?select=listings.csv)
-    - Dataset contains detailed information related to all the listings in Boston between September 6, 2016 to September 7, 2017.
+    - Dataset contains detailed information related to all the listings in Boston between Sept 6, 2016 to Sept 7, 2017.

-## Python Packages
+## Required Python Packages
 Python packages required to run the notebook are
 - Numpy
 - Pandas